Reveni Labs Camera Tester

 Middle Time and Left/Right Relative Exposure Error

-Pressing the DOWN button again will change to a middle time view with the left and right times replaced with the relative EV error with respect to the middle time
+Pressing the LEFT or RIGHT buttons again will change to a middle time view with the left and right times replaced with the relative EV error with respect to the middle time

 Average Mode Results